heyilll/DNDFullStack/docs/proposal.md

 POST /api/campaigns - Create a new campaign (DM only) GET /api/campaigns/:id - Get a specific campaign
 PUT /api/campaigns/:id - Update a campaign (DM only) DELETE /api/campaigns/:id - Delete a campaign (DM only)

-GET /api/dnd/spells - Get all spells
-GET /api/dnd/spells/:id - Get a specific spell
-GET /api/dnd/items - Get all items
-GET /api/dnd/items/:id - Get a specific item

 GET /api/characters - Get all characters for a user POST /api/characters - Create a new character